17 Feb Amy Goudy

 Percent of CAS cases: 30

 I allow the parents to make the choice of whether or not they want to be present during the session.
 I encourage them to watch the session, so that they can see how many repetitions of words I am requiring.
 They can also hear the feedback I give the children.
 I think it's important that we all "speak the same language" when working with children with CAS.
 Anyone who is going to be helping the child with speech practice (parents, grandparents, teachers, etc.) should use the same exact verbal cues I do.
 Consistency is SO important.
-If the parents chooses not to be present during the session, then I save the last 5 minutes of our session to bring them back to the room and show them what we worked on.
-I also give a homework list each time.
-I give them instructions on how and when to practice at home.
+I give a homework list each time with instructions on how and when to practice at home.
 Practice makes perfect!

-Often times I find that my job as a speech therapist is to ADVOCATE for my students with CAS.
-I have, more than once, had to insist that my students not be moved to a special needs classroom because of their decreased speech intelligibility.
-Unfortunately, many professionals assume that because these students cannot express things they know that means they do not KNOW anything.
+Often times I find that my job as a speech therapist is to advocate for my students with CAS.
+I have, more than once, had to recommend that my students not be moved to a special needs classroom because of their decreased speech intelligibility.
+Unfortunately, many professionals assume that because these students cannot express things they know that means they do not KNOW them.
 Just because a child can't tell you what he is learning doesn't mean that he isn't!
-I have provided in-services at several schools and preschools in the Memphis area.
-I teach teachers how to assess a child's comprehension in ways that don't require the use of expressive language.
-I teach them how to respond when their student with CAS is speaking, and they do not understand what he is saying.
+As part of Janna Hacker and Associates, I have provided in-services at schools and preschools in the Memphis area.
+I educate teachers on how to assess a child's comprehension in ways that don't require the use of expressive language.
+I teach them how to respond when their student with CAS is speaking and they do not understand what he is saying.
 My in-services also provide knowledge of what CAS is and is NOT.
 I often remind them that CAS is not like an articulation disorder.
 The therapy approach is unique, intensive, and results take time.